 However, if overly spoil your French, it may become jealous of other dogs especially if you are also the owner of those other dogs and you’re giving them attention too.

 Some people acquire Frenchies when they don’t clearly understand how to take care of them.
 And they end up in the care of dog rescue groups, in need of fostering and adoption.
-So if you are interested in adopting a French Bulldog, you can start in a rescue group.
+So if you are interested in adopting a French Bulldog, you can start in a rescue group or check out a french bulldog website that deals with adopting one.